SavvasSpyridonidis/SavvasSpyridonidis/README.md

 ## 🚀 What I'm Currently Working On

-As the Software Development Lead for the Poseidon Team ([Link to Poseidon Team website/social if available]), I'm actively involved in:
+As the Software Development Lead for the **[Poseidon Formula Student Team](https://www.linkedin.com/company/poseidon-team/posts/?feedView=all)**, I'm actively involved in:
 *   Leading a team of students in the embedded software development lifecycle.
 *   Designing and implementing the team's first **Custom Battery Management System (BMS)** using **C/C++** on **STM32 microcontrollers**.
 *   Spearheading the development of a **Custom 4G Cellular Telemetry System** utilizing **ESP32/STM32**, **CAN-Bus**, **GPS**, **MQTT**, and **Node-Red** for real-time remote monitoring and diagnostics.